 I participate in clinical trials related to dialysis where I enroll patients eligible for the treatment protocols.
 My clinical research interests include cardiac disease risk factors and outcomes in peritoneal and hemodialysis patients.

-As the associate program director for the Nephrology Fellowship Program, I help develop the clinical and didactic curriculum for fellows who are training to become nephrologists.
+As the program director for the Nephrology Fellowship Program, I oversee and develop the clinical and didactic curriculum for fellows who are training to become nephrologists.
 I am also actively involved in the education of medical students and internal medicine residents.